-2 minutes DEFINITIONS OF SCOUTING PARTICIPANTS FACILITATOR <section-header><section-header><section-header><section-header><section-header><section-header><list-item><list-item><list-item><list-item><list-item></list-item></list-item></list-item></list-item></list-item></section-header></section-header></section-header></section-header></section-header></section-header> Say: Before we discuss how Scouting's Barriers to Abuse are implemented at camp to prevent youth on youth abuse, it is critical that we understand who this training is about.
-Camp staff and Scouting participants are arranged into several key categories.
-Let's quickly review those as we prepare to further discuss the topic of youth-on-youth abuse.
+2 minutes DEFINITIONS OF SCOUTING PARTICIPANTS FACILITATOR Say: Before we discuss how Scouting's Barriers to Abuse are implemented at camp to prevent youth on youth abuse, it is critical that we understand who this training is about.
+Camp staff and Scouting participants are arranged into several key Types of Scouting Participants categories.
+Let's quickly review those as we prepare to further discuss the topic of Member: Individuals under the age of 18 who, with the approval of a or guardian, becomes a member of a unit.
+They may be registered in youth-on-youth abuse.
 These definitions are from the BSA's Rules and Regulations.
 1) Youth Member: Individuals under the age of 18 who, with the approval of a parent or guardian, becomes a member of a unit.
 They may be registered in one or more Scouting programs.
 2) Adult Program Participants: Individuals aged 18 or older (most often aged 18-20) who are registered as program participants in which youth members are also eligible to participate.
-Critical reminder - these adult program participants are subject to the same youth protection policies and guidelines as adult Scouters.
+Critical reminder - these adult program participants are subject to the same youth protection policies and quidelines as adult Scouters.
 3) Adult: Unless otherwise stated, the word "adult" refers to a person 18 years of age or older.
 At camp, you may have individuals who represent each of these categories.
 But what about camp staff?
 Which category are you in?
 (Ask audience to stand or raise a hand based on which category they fall in) 1) Camp staff under age 18 - are considered youth for all policies and guidelines.
 2) Camp staff 18 years of age and older - are considered adults.
 The rules and policies of BSA's youth protection are the same for anyone over the age of 18.
 They must be registered as adults.
-2 minutes THE MAGIC 18 DATE FACILITATOR <section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header> Say: The situation often arises where a staff member or camper arrives at camp at 17-years old and during the time at camp has a birthday.
+2 minutes THE MAGIC 18 DATE FACILITATOR Say: The situation often arises where a staff member or camper arrives at camp at 17-years old and during the time at camp has a birthday.
 While this is an exciting time for several reasons, it is a critical birthday in the BSA.
-When a person turns eighteen, they become an adult and ALL youth protection policies apply at that moment.
+The Magic 18 Date When a person turns eighteen, they become an adult and ALL youth protection policies apply at that moment.
 Raise your hand if this applies to you during the season.
 As we work with those of you who have a hand raised, we want you and others to know how important that birthday becomes.
 We will work with you to prepare you for this important transition, but everyone should understand the following.
 Things change when you become an adult Relationships are different and you are not allowed to have one on one contact with a youth for any reason (even if you are friends).

-There are ramifications for inappropriate interactions with youth which could include loss of employment or even revocation of membership in the BSA.
-You will be asked to move housing to adult housing and use adult showers and restrooms.
-Each of these changes will happen on your birthday and not before.
-We will meet with each of you individually, if this applies to you, to help you with the transition.
+- There are ramifications for inappropriate interactions with youth which could include loss of employment or even revocation of membership in the BSA. - You will be asked to move housing to adult housing and use adult showers and restrooms. - Each of these changes will happen on your birthday and not before. - We will meet with each of you individually, if this applies to you, to help you with the transition.

 While this training focuses on youth-on-youth abuse and problematic behavior prevention, it is critical to consider this special case as these youth become adults and the rules change.